 These moods combine with tense to pack a whole lot of information into one verb: both when something occurred and an underlying subjective mood that the speaker wants to express from their perspective.
 The subjective mood or attitude toward the topic in the case of subjunctive could be one of desire, an opinion, or feeling.
 Notice that these subjunctive sentences always have two verbs (in bold).
 Check out a few examples:

 This isn’t to say that choosing when to use the subjunctive is subjective!
-Its use is not an extra voluntary feature: In Spanish there are certain situations which always require the subjunctive.
+Its use is not an extra voluntary feature: There are certain situations which always require the subjunctive in Spanish.
 In this guide, find out both how to form the most common subjunctive tense (present) and when to use it!

 When to Use the Subjunctive